-Brief, sudden, repetitive movements and/or sounds that increase with stress, anxiety, or excitement.
+Tics are brief, sudden, repetitive movements and/or sounds that increase with stress, anxiety, transitions, or excitement.

 The exact pathophysiologic mechanisms are unknown, but the disorders are likely to be due to disturbances of the cortico-striatal-thalamo-circuitry.